python-attrs/attrs/docs/init.rst

 Post-Init Hook
 --------------

-Generally speaking, the moment you think that you need a finer control over how your class is instantiated than what ``attrs`` offers, it's usually best to use a classmethod factory or to apply the `builder pattern <https://en.wikipedia.org/wiki/Builder_pattern>`_.
+Generally speaking, the moment you think that you need finer control over how your class is instantiated than what ``attrs`` offers, it's usually best to use a classmethod factory or to apply the `builder pattern <https://en.wikipedia.org/wiki/Builder_pattern>`_.

 However, sometimes you need to do that one quick thing after your class is initialized.
 And for that ``attrs`` offers the ``__attrs_post_init__`` hook that is automatically detected and run after ``attrs`` is done initializing your instance: